University of Missouri apologizes after tweet on diversity

 Arielle Mack, a black freshman track athlete, was pictured with the statement “I am an African American woman.”
 Chad Jones-Hicks, a black ticket office assistant, according to MU Athletics’ website, was accompanied by the statement “I value equality.”
 Meanwhile, the caption for Chelsey Christensen, a white gymnast and junior at MU, read, “I am a future doctor.”
 Another caption attributed to freshman swimmer CJ Kovac, also white, said, “I am a future corporate financer,” with the word financier spelled wrong in the graphic.

-In a separate post, a black male student athlete is pictured with the caption: “I Am a Brother.”
+In a separate post, a black male student athlete is pictured with the caption: “I am a brother.”

 African American writer Angie Thomas, author of the New York Times’ bestselling books “The Hate U Give” and “On the Come Up,” tweeted: “Uhhh” in response to the graphic.